jessegall/php-data-container/README.md

 # php-contains-data

-A package that provides a trait that makes it possible for objects to use an array as their source of data.
+A package that provides a trait that makes it possible for objects to use an array as their data source.
-As well as offering the possibility to share the same array instance as data container between instances.
+As well as offering the possibility to share the same data between instances.

-This package is really useful for wrapping, for example:
-API responses to enable autocompletion and let other developers know what data is available, Dividing big arrays in small understandable data containers, and much more.

 ## Installation